2 Easy Milk Kefir Smoothie Recipes (Gut Healthy!)

 *This post contains affiliate links.
 I may make a small commission on sales at no cost to you*

-You will only need milk (dairy) and grains to have a perpetual supply of kefir.
+You will only need milk (dairy) and kefir grains to have a perpetual supply of milk kefir.

-Kefir is a probiotic rich drink that helps balance the good and bad bacteria in your gut.
+Kefir is a probiotic rich drink that helps balance the beneficial probiotics and bad bacteria in your gut.
 Probiotics is a trendy word, but, it is extremely important to take care of your gut health.

-When making a kefir smoothie, the skies the limit as far as flavor combinations.
+When making your healthy smoothie recipe from kefir, the skies the limit as far as flavor combinations.
 You can use frozen fruit, fresh fruit, greens, collagen powder, flax etc…

 The main goal is to make it to your taste so that you are more apt to drink it everyday for the great health benefits.